Finding a RaiderJOB is easy!

 SOU Pandemic Resumption of Activities Plan and Requirements - Effective June 15, 2020

-As part of its gradual reopening and in an effort to comply with contact and tracing requirements, all active student employees who are scheduled to work must complete the SOU Daily Self Health Check Questionnaire regardless of work location (approximately 10 seconds).
-Those in need of a thermometer may inquire with Human Resources (firstname.lastname@example.org; 541-552-8553).
+As part of its gradual reopening and in an effort to comply with contact and tracing requirements, all SOU active employees, students, volunteers, and affiliates who are scheduled to work must complete the SOU Daily Self Health Check Questionnaire regardless of work location (approximately 15 seconds).
+Those in need of a thermometer may inquire with Human Resources (Churchill Hall-Room 159, firstname.lastname@example.org; 541-552-8553).

-Face coverings are required in shared or common spaces and at all campus activities until there is a reliable treatment or vaccine.
-Although student employees are encouraged to provide their own reusable face coverings, the university has a limited supply of cloth masks available for those who are unable to make or buy their own.
-Masks can be obtained, without charge, at the following locations:
+Face coverings are required in shared or common spaces, at all campus activities, and outdoors when social distancing cannot be maintained until there is a reliable treatment or vaccine.
+Although employees are encouraged to provide their own face coverings, the university has a limited supply available for those who are unable to make or buy their own.
+Face coverings can be obtained, without charge, at the following locations:

 - Human Resources (Churchill Hall, Room 159)